 “I don’t know,” he said, “We’ve got to go back.”

 Roderick ran a hand through his hair.
 It was damp with sweat.
 He couldn’t remember having taken his hat off, but he wasn’t wearing it now.
 He was barefoot.
 He felt a few drops of rain, and then all at once, the sky opened up.
 It began to pour.
 Roderick might have laughed, but he was still out of breath.

-He couldn’t think.
-This street wouldn’t be safe for long, though.
-Soon enough, a zombie would stumble its way down this street and find them.

-A clockwork bird had apparently been used at Connor’s mansion to distribute a poison gas that infected those who breathed it.
-The gas killed its victims quickly, then undid its work by bringing them back to life, as zombies.
-Roderick considered his many conversations with Parson Sinews, about the Resurrectionists.
-Anthony Tidkins had been obsessed with bringing the dead back to life, ever since he discovered the zombies of Haiti.
+This street wouldn’t be safe for long.
+Soon enough, a zombie would stumble its way down here and find them.
+He needed to think.here He needed to think.Taggert said aa clockwork bird hadbeen used at Connor’s mansion to distribute a poison gas that infected those who breathed it.
+The gas killed its victims quickly, then undid its work by bringing them back to life as zombies.
+They were several blocks from Lincoln’s Inn Fields;; one small clockwork bird couldn’t have spread the gas this far.
+Which meant there must have been more than one of these clockwork birds.
+And since Roderick had no idea how many, he had no idea how far the virus had spread.
+For all he knew, all of London might have been infected.

+Roderick considered his many conversations with Parson Sinews, about the Resurrectionists;; Anthony Tidkins had become obsessed with bringing the dead back to life, once he discovered the zombies of Haiti.
 Ever since, he had been trying to replicate a sickness that he called the Lazarus Virus.
 He had done it, Roderick realized.
 He had finally managed to replicate the Lazarus Virus, and he had unleashed it at Lord Connor’s, killing the aristocracy in one fell swoop.

-They were several blocks from Lincoln’s Inn Fields.
-One small clockwork bird couldn’t have spread the gas this this far.
-Which meant there must have been more than one of these clockwork birds.
-And since Roderick had no idea how many, he had no idea how far the virus had spread.
-For all he knew, all of London might have been infected.

 “We need to find the Resurrection Man,” he said.

 “Now?
 That’s what you’re worried about?” asked Taggert